hazelcast/hazelcast/hazelcast-documentation/src/Map-Locks.md

 #### Pessimistic Locking

-One way to solve the race issue is the lock mechanism provided by Hazelcast distributed map, i.e. the `map.lock` and `map.unlock` methods.
-You simply lock the entry until you are finished with it.
-See the below sample code.
+One way to solve the race issue is with pessimistic locking: lock the map entry until you are finished with it.

+To perform pessimistic locking, use the lock mechanism provided by Hazelcast distributed map, i.e. the `map.lock` and `map.unlock` methods.
+See the below example code.

 ```java
 public class PessimisticUpdateMember {